chrisburnell/chrisburnell.com/_posts/articles/2014-08-27-a-slice-of-heaven.md

 {% include_cached content/heading.liquid title='Slip-n-slide Modal' %}

 This was an effect I’ve seen used across the web before that I’d wanted to try building for myself but never got around to it.
-It’s a bit jittery, so if you can figure out how to make this one [jank-free](http://jankfree.org/ "Jank Free"){:rel="external"}, let me know in the [comments](#comments).
+It’s a bit jittery, so if you can figure out how to make this one [jank-free](http://jankfree.org/ "Jank Free"), let me know in the [comments](#comments).
 It uses the same concept as the *Modal Container without JavaScript* to show and hide the modal content.

 {% include content/codepen.liquid slug='sDBJk' height='630' %}